‘Bold And The Beautiful’ Spoilers For Monday: Liam Pledges To Make Things New

-The Bold and the Beautiful daily spoilers indicate that Hope Logan Spencer (Annika Noelle) will be thrilled by her spouse’srecommitment to their vows.
+The Bold and the Beautiful daily spoilers indicate that Hope Logan Spencer (Annika Noelle) will be thrilled by her spouse’s recommitment to their vows.

 Liam Spencer Pledges To Make Things New

-Liam turns to his wife and promises to be a better husband to Hope, per The TV Guide.
-He wants to focus on his marriage and fulfill the promises that he made to her at the altar.
+Liam turns to Hope and promises to be a better husband, per TV Guide.
+He wants to focus on his marriage and fulfill the promises he made to her at the altar.

-The Spencer heir feels that he has been neglecting his family with Hope and wants to spend more time with her and the kids.
+The Spencer heir feels he has been neglecting his family with Hope and wants to spend more time with her and the kids.
 They also deserve his attention as much as Kelly Spencer (Colette and Avalon Gray) does.
 He pledges to make things new again.

 Hope is thrilled by her husband’s recommitment.
-She may think that he feels a little guilty for hurling accusations at her.
-Recently, Liam believed that she and Thomas Forrester (Matthew Atkinson) were having an affair because he walked in on a one-sided conversation.
+She may think he feels a little guilty for hurling accusations at her.
+Recently, Liam believed she and Thomas Forrester (Matthew Atkinson) were having an affair because he walked in on a one-sided conversation.
 When he opened the door, he saw Thomas apparently locking lips with his wife.
 However, Thomas was actually kissing the Hope doll.

 Today on #BoldandBeautiful, Finn gets the vibe that something is worrying Steffy. pic.twitter.com/v5MMwIrS2n